Nikola threatens Hindenburg with litigation, short-seller 'welcomes it'

 Milton on Friday shared some pictures of work in progress at a company facility in Germany.

-GM said on Thursday after the Hindenburg report was released that it stood by the comments it had made in announcing the alliance and it was “fully confident” in Nikola.
+GM said on Thursday after the Hindenburg report that it stood by the comments it had made in announcing the alliance and it was “fully confident” in Nikola.

-Reporting by Akanksha Rana and Munsif Vengattil in Bengaluru; additional reporting by Ben Klayman in Detroit; Editing by Vinay Dwivedi, Steve Orlofsky and Sriraj Kalluvila
+Reporting by Akanksha Rana and Munsif Vengattil in Bengaluru; additional reporting by Sanjana Shivdas and Ben Klayman; Editing by Steve Orlofsky, Sriraj Kalluvila and Maju Samuel

 Our Standards: The Thomson Reuters Trust Principles.